cfengine/documentation/manuals/language-concepts/variables.markdown

 Note that associative arrays are being deprecated in favor of the `data` variable type.
 It is recommended to use the `data` variable type instead whenever possible to ensure future compatibility of your CFEngine policy.

+Every value in an associative array is subject to the same size limitations as a regular scalar.

 Associative array variables are written with `[` and `]` brackets that enclose an arbitrary key.
 These keys are associated with values